+Do you already have a GDPR checklist?
 May 2018 GDPR will come into effect.
 The General Data Protection Regulation is a completely new and very demanding set of rules for companies and other organisations for the storage, processing and protection of personal data.
 We already discussed this topic earlier in one of our blogs, but we are now approaching the GDPR implementation deadline.
 So, this is a good moment for the responsible managers to check whether they have everything in place.
 Are you prepared for the GDPR?

 Personal data are all data that point to individual persons.
 That includes of course information like names, addresses etc. But also other information – from family images and video towards bank account information and healthcare records – are considered personal information.
-For the GDPR it is essential that you as a company maintain an inventory of all the personal data you own and process in your organisation.
+When checking your GDPR checklist it is essential that you as a company maintain an inventory of all the personal data you own and process in your organisation.
 That covers of course structured data as stored in systems databases.
 But it also covers so-called unstructured data which are collected in e.g. word documents and excel sheets (for example an excel based client list with personal information).
 It may be a serious challenge to keep track of all documents containing unstructured personal data in your company.

 Are all procedures in place for personal data management?